Junior-Codersnl/html-assignment/README.md

-# html-assignment
+# Html-assignment
-the repo for html assignments of Junior-Codersnl
+Repo for html assignments of Junior-Codersnl